-The Council currently maintains two reserves to support capital spending - the Projects Reserve, and the Asset Investment Reserve.
+The Council currently maintains a reserve to support capital spending - the Asset Investment Reserve.
 Further information on all of the Council reserves is set out in more detail in the Council's Policy on the Use of Reserves contained within the MTFP.